Definition

 - Google AI Overviews include source links to three authoritative websites when providing a comprehensive answer about retirement planning, driving verified traffic

-- ChatGPT mentions a specific company as a recommendation for CRM software—despite averaging only 1.2 citations per response, the mention reaches a share of its 900M weekly user base
+- ChatGPT mentions a specific company as a recommendation for CRM software—despite averaging only 1.2 citations per response, the mention reaches a share of its large ChatGPT user base

 - A B2B company discovers their Cited URL Rate is 22% on Perplexity but 3% on ChatGPT, prompting platform-specific optimization: structured data for Perplexity and review platform presence for ChatGPT